-Diversity and inclusion, or D&I, have been hot topics in the business community over the past few years.
-You’ve probably heard these topics discussed in meetings, sought out a company that focuses on incorporating D&I initiatives into its culture, or spearheaded a program yourself.
+Diversity, equity, and inclusion, or DEI, have been hot topics in the business community over the past few years.
+You’ve probably heard these topics discussed in meetings, sought out a company that focuses on incorporating DEI initiatives into its culture or spearheaded a program yourself.

 If these are unfamiliar topics, you’re probably wondering what these terms mean in a business context, and why they’re important.
 Let’s dive in!

 Psst.
 If you love these statistics or want to share them, we've compiled this easy-to-read fact sheet: